The 22 Sex Questions Experts Say You Should Ask Your Partner

 2. What's one thing you've never done that you'd like to try?

+Rebecca Alvarez Story, a sexologist and co-founder of Bloomi, shares a specific tool for couples to help them open up about what they might like to try in the bedroom.
 "I often ask couples to work on their 'yes, no, maybe' list," she says.
-"The 'yes' list has things that you enjoy doing and want to continue, your 'no' list are things that are off-limits, and the 'maybe' list has things that you are open to trying."
+"The 'yes' list has things that you enjoy doing and want to continue.
+Your 'no' list are things that are off-limits, and the 'maybe' list has things that you are open to trying."

-9. What's a fantasy you would like to try with me?
+4. What's a fantasy you would like to try with me?

-"This question acknowledges that we have sexual fantasies, but it also gives permission for the fantasy to be discussed and shows a willingness to explore and possibly make that fantasy into a reality," Oriowo says.
+"This question acknowledges that we have sexual fantasies, but it also gives permission for the fantasy to be discussed and shows a willingness to explore and possibly make that fantasy into a reality," Oriowo explains.